-a.
+- a.
 Are the students, staff or yourself in danger?
 Move student?
-Move others and self away?

-3. Can you de-escalate (safely)?
-If safe, try thing like...
+Move others and self away? - 3.
+Can you de-escalate (safely)?
+If safe, try thing like... - a.

-- a.
 Remain calm - b.
 Consider your body language (does it match the student's?) - c.
 Acknowledge that you hear what they are saying - d.
-Do not argue sequence of events, strategies tried
+Do not argue - 4.
+Send for help/report straight away to Administration - 5.
+Complete behaviour incident report on OneSchool, including names, observation of incident, sequence of events, strategies tried